vishweshwarabsifive/wit/README.md

     wit update-pkg <package>::<remote>/<branch>

+### Restore a previous workspace

+If you have a matching pair `wit-lock.json` and `wit-workspace.json` from another workspace, you can create a new clean workspace by providing those files to the `restore` sub-command.

+    wit restore <new-workspace-name> -l </path/to/wit-lock.json> -w </path/to/wit-workspace.json>

+Dependencies are only specified by the `wit-lock.json` file, no other dependency resolution is performed.

 ## Autocompletion

 Tab completion can be enabled via `source complete.bash`.
 If you want it to persist, see below.